timescale/pgai/docs/python-integration.md

 # SQLAlchemy Integration with pgai Vectorizer

-The `Vectorizer` is a SQLAlchemy helper type that integrates pgai's vectorization capabilities directly into your SQLAlchemy models.
+The `embedding_relationship` is a SQLAlchemy helper that integrates pgai's vectorization capabilities directly into your SQLAlchemy models.
 This allows you to easily query vector embeddings created by pgai using familiar SQLAlchemy patterns.

 ## Installation